agude/agude.github.io/_drafts/2020-04-27-data_science_notebook_templates.md

    which probably is not the most recent or nicest version).
 7. Hack the code up and make it even uglier.

 After five years I am ready for something better.
-That something is my Jupyter Notebook Template Library.
+That something is my [**Jupyter Notebook Template Library**][library].

 ## Jupyter Notebook Template Library

-The [**Jupyter Notebook Template Library**][library] is a repository of notebook templates, each targeted at a different use case.
+The [Jupyter Notebook Template Library][library] is a repository of notebook templates, each targeted at a different use case.
 The templates let you get right to working with the data as quickly as possible.
 And the library guarantees that your notebook will always have the latest and greatest helper functions without having to dig through your old work.